ghiscure/DevC/README.md

 E.  NodeMCU

-Because of limited devices, in this demonstration only use LED.
-Actually this led can represent AC, Pump or another electronic devices.
+Because of limited devices, in this demonstration we will use LED.
+This led can represent AC, Pump or another electronic devices.
 1. Install [Arduino](https://www.arduino.cc/en/main/software)
 ```
 https://www.arduino.cc/en/main/software